johnsutor/leetcode-study-tool/README.md

 [![PyPi](https://img.shields.io/pypi/v/leetcode-study-tool)](https://pypi.org/project/leetcode-study-tool/)
 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-blue.svg?style=flat)

 This package lets you get grokking as quickly as possible with Leetcode.
-It provides a command-line tool for interracting with Leetcode to create flashcards for study, which can then be imported into Anki.
-Currently, this tool supports taking in a list of  or popular study sets (including the [Blind 75](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU), [Grind 75](https://www.techinterviewhandbook.org/grind75), and [Neetcode 150](https://neetcode.io/practice)) and outputting problems in a format that can be imported to Anki.
-These cards include three fields:
+It provides a command-line tool for interracting with Leetcode to create either an Excel file or Anki flashcards for study.
+Currently, this tool supports taking in a list of leetcode question slugs or URLs or popular study sets (including the [Blind 75](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU), [Grind 75](https://www.techinterviewhandbook.org/grind75), and [Neetcode 150](https://neetcode.io/practice)).
-1. The front of the study card, containing the question ID, Title, URL, and problem description
-2. The publicly available solutions (and NeetCode solution, if available)
-3. The tags associated with the problem (i.e., if the problem involves a hash map, arrays, etc...)

 ## Why?
 This package was created as an opinionated alternative to other existing packages (as listed at the bottom of this README).